CSESoc-CompClub/constitution/CONSTITUTION.rst

 ==========

 #.
 Contact details for members of the club are to remain with the Executive to have sole access.
 Contact details are not to be given or sold to any other person.
 #.
 The Club has an agreed association with the UNSW School of Computer Science and Engineering.
-Full membership of the Club shall be open to all UNSW students enrolled in subjects under the jurisdiction of the School.
+Full membership of the Club shall be open to all UNSW students enrolled in or previously completed subjects that are under the jurisdiction of the School.

    #.
 Full Members must possess a valid volunteer Working With Childrens Check.